janeding/mrc_simple_filter/doc/doc_convolve_mrc.md

 The width of the Gaussian (ie, the s_x, s_y, s_z arguments) should be specified in units of physical distance, not in voxels.
 (The A coefficient will determined automatically by normalization, ie., so that the discrete sum of h(x,y,z) over x,y,z is 1.)
 The width of the filter-window is chosen automatically according the s, s_x, s_y, s_z parameters selected by the user.
 However this can be customized using the "-cutoff" and "-window-ratio" arguments if necessary (see below).

+*2018-1-04: The feature described below has not yet been implemented, but is trivial to add:*

 *Note:* If the optional "**-exponent m**" argument is supplied, then the original image is instead convolved with